http://www.fpnotebook.com/

 - Descending symmetric paralysis

-- Early changes: Cranial Nerves affected first
+- Early changes: Cranial Nerve palsy occurs first

-- Diplopia with blurred vision (90%)
+- Diplopia with Blurred Vision (90%)

 - Dysphagia (76%)